 The grassland contains over 630 species of plants and there are indications that several threatened reptiles, mammals and birds also make this their home.
 Some red data species, which may be seen include Methuen’s Dwarf Gecko, the Blue Swallow and the Wolkberg Zulu Butterfly.

 The circular trail starts and ends in Rissik Street of Haenertsburg village near the Village Hall at the sign “Hiking Trail Start” where parking is available.
 The clearly marked trail is ±10 km long and should take about 4-5 hours to complete.
 Short cuts such as the Doggie Walk can be taken.

-To the south is the Iron Crown at 2126m the highest point in the area and is in the Wolkberg or Cloud Mountain range which includes the renowned Wolkberg Wilderness Area.
+To the south is the Iron Crown, at 2126m the highest point in the area.
+The Iron Crown is in the Wolkberg or Cloud Mountain range which includes the renowned Wolkberg Wilderness Area.

 A beautiful view of the headwaters of the Ebenezer Dam as well as Haenertsburg School and the upper section of the village.